2018ik/2018ik.github.io/_wiki/vital_group.markdown

 ## Background

 A **vital group** is a group of living and active Christians who meet together to perfect and build up the church according to [the way that God has ordained](../god_ordained_way) in Acts.
+These are believers who despite persecution are gathered together to continue steadfastly and desperately in prayer and praise.

 The church is degraded, and has become abnormal, even since the early church throughout Paul's epistles.
 Satan's strategy is to bring in many replacements for Christ; instead of Christ himself, believers are often more interested in Bible knowledge, carrying out good works, and trying to do good things.